Mackenzie Edwards Shares New Rare Photo Of Her Son And He Looks Just Like His ‘Teen Mom OG’ Dad Ryan Edwards

 Since announcing her second pregnancy with husband Ryan Edwards, Mackenzie Edwards has stayed relatively quiet on social media.
 On Tuesday, she took to her Instagram stories to share a new photo of herself with her and Ryan’s son, Jagger.

 In the photo, Mackenzie is holding her son and they both look at the camera.
-Jagger looks a lot like Ryan in the photo.
+Jagger looks a lot like Ryan in the pic.

 Mackenzie gave birth to Jagger in October 2018.
 In July 2019, Mackenzie posted a photo of an ultrasound to Instagram and revealed that “baby girl Edwards” is due in January 2020.
 This will be the first daughter for both Mackenzie and Ryan.
 Mackenzie has a son from a previous relationship, and Ryan also has a son from a previous relationship.